PritiAryal/Smart-Fitness-Companion/README.md

 ### Why OAuth2 with Keycloak?

-Centralized identity and access management
+Centralized identity provider with user federation capabilities.
+Secure login with support for access tokens, refresh tokens, and identity tokens.
+JWT-based token verification for stateless, scalable microservices.
+Gateway-level authentication enforcement for all routes.
+Automatic user provisioning in the user-service DB when a valid Keycloak user logs in.
-Scalable and stateless token-based security Authorization Code Flow with PKCE for secure SPA support Microservices remain decoupled from authentication logic Supports SSO, token revocation, user federation
+Authorization Code Flow with PKCE for secure SPA support.
+Microservices remain decoupled from authentication logic.
+Supports SSO, token revocation, user federation.

 ---